 - The Blue Funnel Line was started in 1866 by the Holt brothers, trading with the Far East

 - Elder Dempster & Company began commercial operations in 1868, trading mainly with West Africa

 - T & J Harrisons was founded in 1849 by brothers Thomas and James.
 It mainly traded with the Caribbean and Atlantic ports in South America

 - The White Star Line commenced cargo and passenger services to the USA in 1845

 - The Cunard Line started transatlantic passenger and mail services in 1840.

 Dock work was purely casual labour.
 Men congregated at stands (or pens) in the morning and at lunchtime where they might be picked to work for a half-day.
 Although experience was not necessary, it could be difficult for newcomers to get work unless they knew somebody, e.g. other family members or friends.

 The work, loading and unloading cargo, was hard and dangerous.
 Health and Safety did not exist of course, and accidents, sometimes fatal, were common.

 While the hourly rate of pay was attractive, it did not translate into a regular weekly wage.
 The supply of labour often exceeded the demand, a position exacerbated by the flood of Irish immigrants in the mid-19th century, making work more problematic for individuals.
 There were also seasonal factors in the equation; imports of cotton were mainly centred on the months of October through to April.

-The system was heavily skewed in favour of the owners, unsurprisingly leading to the workers distrusting them, and generally being against any changes, even if some of them may, just occasionally, have actually favoured the dockers.
+The system was heavily skewed in favour of the owners, unsurprisingly leading to the workers distrusting them, and generally being against any changes, even if some of them may, just very occasionally, have actually favoured the dockers.